Jellby/Pegamoid/README.md

 basis functions at the current resolution, it will only be used when computing the densities.
-In the "Set scratch" window you can also find the instance-specific temporary path, as well as the maximum cache size, the scratch size currently in use, and the recommended size to allow keeping a cache all basis functions.
+In the "Set scratch" window you can also find the instance-specific temporary path, as well as the maximum cache size, the scratch size currently in use, and the recommended size to allow keeping a cache of all basis functions.
 The scratch file and directory are removed on a clean exit, but if the program crashes or is otherwise abnormally interrupted, they may be left behind.